 - Corporate Social and Environmental Responsibility

-- Corporate Sustainability (Chemical Engineering and Technology Entrepreneurship degree)
+- Corporate Sustainability (Chemical Engineering degrees)

 - Jeswani, HK; Wehrmeyer, W; Mulugetta, Y (2008): How Warm Is the Corporate Response to Climate Change?
 Evidence from Pakistan and the UK; in: Business Strategy and the Environment; Vol. 18, pp 46-60.

 - Burningham, K; Barnett, J; Carr, A; Clift, R; Wehrmeyer, W; (2007): Industrial constructions of publics and public knowledge: a qualitative investigation of practice in the UK chemicals industry; in: Public Understanding of Science, Vol. 16, No. 1, 23-43

 - Peters, M; Fudge, S; Wehrmeyer, W; Christie, I, Jackson, T. (eds) (2013): The Global Challenge of Encouraging Sustainable Living: Opportunities, Barriers, Policy and Practice, Edward Elgar